davidellavalle/Final-project/readme.md

 - What Operational System, Browser, Device are visitors and buyers mainly using?
 - What are the most frequent channelGrouping?
 - What are the most frequent Weekdays, months, days, times with the highest accesses and revenue?
-- Conclusions and Suggestions for the marketers on how to attract more visitors and turn them into buyers are presented
+- Conclusions and Suggestions for the marketers on how to attract more visitors and turn them into buyers are given and can be found in the [folder](https://github.com/davidellavalle/Google-anayltics-customer-behaviour-and-forecast/tree/main/Presentation) where a PPTX and Final presentation has been added.

-After a thorough analysis I forecasted future visits to the GStore website using **fbProphet** and getting results with a MAE(mean absolute error): 165.095 as shown in the graph below.
+After a thorough analysis I forecasted future visits to the GStore website using **fbProphet**, getting results with a MAE(mean absolute error): 165.095 as shown in the graph below.
 ![image](https://user-images.githubusercontent.com/73824871/115701846-83514600-a368-11eb-8f78-408439e70fe4.png)

 Finally several machine learning algorithm were applied to:
 - Classify whether future visitors would have converted into buyers.
-- Predict future revenue per buyer.

 The analysis has been divided into 4 notebooks to make sure they could be uploaded on Github.
 All graphs are stored in the corresponding notebooks: